 You will have to work hard to prove otherwise by holding down a steady job or proving other income and demonstrate regular payments for rent, a phone or student loans.

-You may be able to afford a car loan but do you want to?
+You may be able to afford car loans as a young driver but do you really want to?
 Could you face not going out at the weekend because you need to save for your car payment?
 Could you handle not having a vacation one year because of car expenses?

 It’s something all of us have to contend with but isn’t always a consideration when you’re starting out.
 If the answer is yes, you’re golden!